WinVector/Examples/dplyr/HundredThousand.md

-Is 10,000 cells large?
+Is 10,000 Cells Big?
 ================
 Win-Vector LLC
 2/12/2018

-Trick question: is a `10,000` cell numeric `data.frame` large or small?
+Trick question: is a `10,000` cell numeric `data.frame` big or small?

 In the era of "big data" `10,000` cells is minuscule.
 Such data could be fit on fewer than `1,000` punched cards (or less than half a box).

 <center>
 <img src="punch-card.png">
 </center>
-The joking answer is: it is small when they are selling you the software, but can be considered unfairly large later.
+The joking answer is: it is small when they are selling you the system, but can be considered unfairly large later.

 Example
 =======

 Let's look at a few examples in [`R`](https://cran.r-project.org).
 First let's set up our examples.
-A `10,000` row by one column `data.frame` (probably fairly close the common mental model of a `100,000` cell `data.frame`), and a `100,000` column by one row `data.frame` (frankly bit of an abuse, but large data warehouses with millions of rows and `500` to `1,000` columns are not uncommon).
+A `10,000` row by one column `data.frame` (probably fairly close the common mental model of a `100,000` cell `data.frame`), and a `100,000` column by one row `data.frame` (frankly bit of an abuse, but data warehouse tables with millions of rows and `500` to `1,000` columns are not uncommon).

 ``` r
 dTall <- as.data.frame(matrix(data = 0.0,